A universal variational framework for parabolic equations and systems: Second order problems with lateral boundary conditions

-Pairs that satisfy the relation in Lemma~\ref{ref:embeddingV} will be called admissible.
-Once again, admissible pairs $(r,q)$ are conjugates of pairs $(\tilde r, \tilde q)$, called compatible pairs for lower order coefficients, which are defined by
+Pairs that satisfy the relation in Lemma~\ref{ref:embeddingV} will be called {\bf admissible pairs} (for the boundary value problems under assumption $\mathbf{(V)}$).
+Once again, admissible pairs $(r,q)$ are conjugates of pairs $(\tilde r, \tilde q)$, called {\bf compatible pairs for lower order coefficients}, which are defined by

 The conjugation rule is $(r, q)=(2(\tilde r)',2(\tilde q)') $ as in \eqref{eq:associatedpair}.
 Fixing once and for all a compatible pair $(\tilde r_{1}, \tilde q_{1})$ for lower order coefficients, we define the parabolic operator $\cH$ on $\cV$ by the sesquilinear form